Continual Learning for Blind Image Quality Assessment: A Continual Learning Method for BIQA

+Direct optimization of Eq.~\eqref{eq:fidelity} may cause catastrophic forgetting of old tasks (see Table~\ref{tab:srcc_results}).
+According to Desideratum \rom{3}, we consider two cases: 1) no previous data is directly accessed, and the model can only train on new data~\cite{delange2021continual}; 2) there is a preset memory budget for storing a small portion of samples from previous tasks.
+The preserved old data can be used for experience replay (also called rehearsal) to confront the catastrophic forgetting.

-Direct optimization of Eq. \eqref{eq:fidelity} may cause catastrophic forgetting of old tasks (see Table \ref{tab:srcc_results}).
-Inspired by LwF \cite{li2017learning}, we add a regularizer to allow forgetting old knowledge gracefully, while respecting Desiderata \rom{3}.
-Before training the $t$-th task, we use the $k$-th output head to compute a probability $\bar{p}_{tk}(x,y)$ for each pair of $(x,y)\in \mathcal{P}_t$ according to Eq. \eqref{eq:difference2}.
+We begin with the simpler replay-free case.
+Inspired by LwF~\cite{li2017learning}, we add a regularizer to allow forgetting old knowledge gracefully.
+Before training the $t$-th task, we use the $k$-th output head to compute a probability $\bar{p}_{tk}(x,y)$ for each pair of $(x,y)\in \mathcal{P}_t$ according to Eq.~\eqref{eq:difference2}.
 This creates $t-1$ datasets $\{\mathcal{P}_{tk}\}_{k=1}^{t-1}$ with pseudo-labels to constrain the updated prediction $\hat{p}_{tk}$ to be close to the recorded prediction $\bar{p}_{tk}$.
 Again, we use the fidelity loss to implement the constraint:

 In practice, we randomly sample a mini-batch $\mathcal{B}_t$ from $\mathcal{P}_t$ and use a variant of stochastic gradient descent to minimize the following empirical loss:

 where $\lambda$ governs the trade-off between the two terms.